a1928375/LeetCode/README.md

 20. binaryTreePostorderTraversal: (145) Given a binary tree, return the postorder traversal of its nodes' values.

 21. binaryTreePreorderTraversal: (144) Given a binary tree, return the preorder traversal of its nodes' values.

+22. binaryTreeInorderTraversal: (94) Given a binary tree, return the inorder traversal of its nodes' values.

+23. maximumDepthOfABinaryTree: () .

+24.